Sodejaa/computer-vision-javafx/README.md

 # Computer Vision App

-A JavaFX application for real-time face and hand gesture detection using OpenCV.
+A JavaFX application for real-time face detection using OpenCV.
 Supports webcam input and video file processing.

 ## Features